Toni Kelly Death: Instagram Star Tries To Take Selfie Hanging Out Of Window, Accidentally Falls To Her Death

 Though the story was tragic, Toni Kelly’s bizarre death did bring at least a ray of light.
 As The Sun reported, Kelly donated her organs after her death, allowing her death to help others in desperate need.

-[Featured Image by Toni Kelly/Instagram]
+[Featured Image by RoBeDeRo/iStock]